Alek-Jakim/notes/topics/mysql/data-types.md

 ### Timestamps

 * The TIMESTAMP data type is used for values that contain both date and time parts.
-TIMESTAMP has a range of '1970-01-01 00:00:01' UTC to '2038-01-19 03:14:07' UTC. **This** is important and is the main difference between TIMESTAMP and DATETIME. **USE DATETIME FOR EVERYTHING** except for the following case:
+TIMESTAMP has a range of '1970-01-01 00:00:01' UTC to '2038-01-19 03:14:07' UTC.

+What's the difference between DATETIME and TIMESTAMP?

+They both store datetime information, but there's a difference in the range, TIMESTAMP has a smaller range.
+TIMESTAMP also takes up less space.
+TIMESTAMP is used for things like meta-data about when something is created or updated.

 ```sql
 CREATE TABLE comments (